jasper1378/i3neostatus/README.md

 ### Configuration

 The basic idea of i3neostatus is that you can specify which "modules" should be used.
 You can then configure each module with its own section.
 Note that i3neostatus uses the [libconfigfile](https://github.com/jasper1378/libconfigfile) syntax specification for its configuration file.

-Each module specified must have a `path` string.
+The configuration file has two main sections: `general` (map), which contains global options affecting the whole program; and `modules` (array) which contains the configuration for each module.

+Currently, there are no options implemented in `general`.

+Each element (map) in the modules section must contain a `path` option (string) which specifies the location of the module binary to load.
+This location may be substituted for the name of a built-in module prefixed with a underscore.
+Each element may also contain a `config` option (map) which will be forwarded to that module.

 #### Sample configuration